upstash/kafka-connectors/README.md

 # Migrate from Upstash Kafka Connectors
+This project is a helper tool for users to migrate from Upstash Kafka Connectors.

+## Before Migrating
+This repository contains all the connector plugins, `docker-compose` and `.properties` file generator for migrating your Upstash Kafka Connectors.
+Throughout, `docker-compose` is used with the official Kafka image.
+So, install `docker` and `docker-compose`, if they are not already installed.

+> Make sure that you are not producing any new messages to the connector topic, and all the messages in that topic are consumed.
+This way, you won't have to deal with partition offsets as well.

+## Generate the Files
-Run the following command to generate a docker-compose.yaml file and connector properties.
+Run the following command to generate a `docker-compose.yaml` file and `.properties` files.
-(For standalone, single server, connector config, you can pass `-c 1`, which will only create 1 replica for the connector.)
+(For standalone connector config, you can pass `-c 1`, which will only create 1 container for the connector.)
 ```
 chmod +x setup-connectors.sh
 ./setup-connectors.sh -b BOOTSTRAP_URL -u USERNAME -p PASSWORD -c 3
 docker-compose up
 ```
+Here, BOOTSTRAP_URL is the ENDPOINT given in the [Upstash Console](https://console.upstash.com/kafka).

+## Make sure containers are up
-## See list of connectors
+You can see the list of supported connectors via:
 ```
 curl localhost:8081/connector-plugins
 curl localhost:8082/connector-plugins
 curl localhost:8083/connector-plugins

 ...
-(Depending on how many replicas you have)
+(Depending on how many containers you have)
 ```

+## Migrate Your Configs
+In order to migrate the connectors, head out to `https://console.upstash.com/kafka/<cluster-id>?tab=connectors`, and select `edit` on the connector you wish to migrate.
+There, you will see a JSON config.
+You can use that config with the REST API to start a connector on the container, shown in this repository.

 ## Test Setup with Aiven Http Connector
 To verify that the connector setup works: